 The takeCHARGE of Your Town initiative started in 2010 and is aimed at encouraging residents and municipalities to reduce their energy use.
-We have awarded over $55,000 in the past five years to cities and towns successful in winning our challenge.
+We have awarded $155,000 in the past 11 years to cities and towns successful in winning our challenge.
 The takeCHARGE of Your Town initiative invites municipalities to submit proposals that will support their efforts to develop or improve energy conservation or energy efficiency projects.
 Projects have to demonstrate a positive effort to conserve energy that benefits the entire community.

 A key focus of the takeCHARGE program is to help raise awareness amongst residents, businesses and communities of the importance of using energy wisely and encourage more people to take action today to reduce their energy usage.
 We are committed to providing residents and businesses in Newfoundland and Labrador with support in their energy conservation efforts through our takeCHARGE residential and commercial rebate programs.

 The takeCHARGE of Your Town initiative started in 2010 and is aimed at encouraging residents and municipalities to reduce their energy use.
-We have awarded $55,000 in the past five years to cities and towns successful in winning our challenge.
+We have awarded $155,000 in the past 11 years to cities and towns successful in winning our challenge.

 We are now accepting proposals.
-The deadline for submission is 4:00 p.m., February 24, 2017.
-A successful proposal will be announced Spring 2017.
+The deadline for submission is 4:00 p.m., Friday, April 14th, 2022.
+A successful proposal will be announced in Spring 2023.

 1. Proposals should include the following: